 You can reset an outdoor mesh node with this procedure.
-The reset button is behind the pressure relief valve below the AC and DC power connectors and is recessed 0.5 inches.
+The reset button is behind the pressure relief valve.

 Caution!
 When a HotPort mesh node is reset, all configuration information is erased.

 For this procedure you need these items:

 - · Paper clip, pen, or pencil

 - · Adjustable wrench

 - · Computer with HotView Pro